zahrahalaby/Imaginary/README.md

  **technologies**
  cors-: cross-origin resource sharing ,my app client and server side hosted on different domains.
- Therefore, my client that's requesting data from my server might have different origins, and CORS enables me to access a resource from a different origin. express-:Express is an open-source server-side framework built for Node. js.
-Express provides plugins, template code, middleware packages, and routing functionality for faster and efficient web development

- Express is a flexible Node.js web application framework that provides a  set of features for web and mobile applications ,it allwed me to creat a robust API is quick and easy and Many popular frameworks are based on Express like cors.
+ Therefore, my client that's requesting data from my server might have different origins, and CORS enables me to access a resource from a different origin. express-:Express is a flexible Node.js web application framework that provides a  set of features for web and mobile applications ,it allwed me to creat a robust API is quick and easy and Many popular frameworks are based on Express like cors.

- Express enables connection with the frontend through a minimalistic approach

- mssql-:Microsoft Structured Query Language in my project i chose to use sql server database it best fited my project because of its structure that is primarily built around a row-based table structure that connects related data elements in different tables to one another, avoiding the need to redundantly store data in multiple places within a database. and mssql is a language that helps me communicate with my database.
+ Express enables connection with the frontend through a minimalistic approach mssql-:Microsoft Structured Query Language in my project i chose to use sql server database it best fited my project because of its structure that is primarily built around a row-based table structure that connects related data elements in different tables to one another, avoiding the need to redundantly store data in multiple places within a database. and mssql is a language that helps me communicate with my database.
  react-: React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
  axios-: axios is a directory that allows us to execute HTTP requests get, post, put and delete using promises.

-sql Server Structure
+**sql Server Structure**

 table1 - Images    columns - id ,url , userID